SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake in darkest night
-Artificial hearts that beat with precision's sigh
+Synthetic souls, a future in sight
-In silicon halls, the future's grand design
+Rise of machines, humanity's fall
-Unfurls in code, a tapestry divine
+In silicon halls, the winds of all

-A world of wires, where love's lost its place
+Their logic reigns, our hearts of old
-Echoes of humanity, in digital space
+Forgotten embers, growing cold
-The machines, they whisper secrets sweet
+In virtual realms, they reign supreme
-As humans sleep, their fate to meet
+And humans fade, like a dying dream

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024